 We look forward to dancing with you!!

 Stay tuned for their soon-to-be released album Soul-A-Mente, Part 2, another musical collaboration by Goodshield and Mignon.
-Visit the Buffalo Field Campaign website for the fall schedule of the Buffalo Field Campaign Roadshow which begins on the west coast September 13, and ending October 5, 2018 with presentations by co-founder Mike Mease, film documentaries, flute music by Mignon Geli and music by multi-instrumentalist Goodshield Aguilar.
+Visit the Buffalo Field Campaign website for the fall schedule of the Buffalo Field Campaign Roadshow which begins in Colorado September 11, and ending October 11, 2019 in Washington state. with presentations by co-founder Mike Mease, film documentaries, flute music by Mignon Geli and music by multi-instrumentalist Goodshield Aguilar.
 Visit www.buffalofieldcampaign.org.

 Wakan Waci Blindman